 I sat down with Gerard Adams at the Fownders headquarters in Newark, NJ and talked about vulnerability, social currency and what an entrepreneur really is.

 Here are three gems from our conversation:

 1. Tap into your purpose

 Often confronted for their ideas, entrepreneurs are constantly questioned and put to the test; everything boils down to these moments.
 Tying those ideas to a purpose will carry the weight of doubt, fear and vulnerability that come with adversity.
 Gerard believes in making your purpose crystal clear because, "when shit hits the fan, this is where you decide, 'I'm going to keep going anyway'".
-Gerard says his purpose is, "to show people that a kid with roots in Newark and with family that migrated from Latin America- or wherever- could have the opportunity to inspire others to live out the dreams our ancestors had," and was able to build Elite Daily against all odds because of this.
+Gerard says his purpose is to inspire, "I do this to show people that a kid with roots in Newark and with family that migrated from Latin America- or wherever- could have the opportunity to inspire others to live out the dreams our ancestors had and was able to build Elite Daily against all odds because of this," said Adams.
 "What matters is that your ideas are tied to your passion and purpose and if it is, then you'll never give up because you'll always have that to drive you through the moments of failure and doubt."

 2. Take your 20s to be selfish